juchain/go-juchain/README.md

-JuChain is a DApp governing & global-scale blockchain operating system.
+OBOD is a DApp governing & global-scale blockchain operating system.

 1.What is DApp Governance?
 ===